helion3/inspire-tree/README.md

 If you're using InspireTree in a browser environment, and are **not** using a module bundler like Webpack, Browserify, rollup, etc, you'll need to ensure [lodash](https://lodash.com/) is available.

-### DOM Rendering

-This package contains the core API only.
-Our DOM rendering engine is offered through a separate package because some users prefer to implement rendering in their existing framework of choice (like Angular, React, Vue, etc).

-Inspire Tree DOM uses a virtual DOM to achieve high-performance rendering.

-To install:

-- Yarn: `yarn add --dev inspire-tree-dom` or
-- NPM `npm install --save-dev inspire-tree-dom`

-*Note:* InspireTreeDOM offers additional configuration options and events.
-Please be sure to read the [README](https://github.com/helion3/inspire-tree-dom).

 ## Usage